Azure/azure-powershell/src/Storage/Commands.Storage/help/Remove-AzureStorageTableStoredAccessPolicy.md

 ```

 ### -Policy
-Specifies the stored access policy, which includes the permissions for this SAS token.
+Specifies the name of the stored access policy that this cmdlet removes.

 ```yaml
 Type: String